Yankees blow 5-run lead with epic defensive meltdown as Dodgers rally to clinch World Series

 Wrong.

-Kiké Hernández opened the fifth with a single, then Judge dropped Tommy Edman’s easy fly to center, putting runners at first and second with nobody out.
+Kiké Hernández opened the fifth with a single, then Judge dropped Tommy Edman’s easy fly to center for his first error all year, putting runners at first and second with nobody out.
 It appeared Judge took his eye off the ball, which he tried snagging with just his glove hand.

+“You can’t give a good team like that extra outs,” Judge said.
+“It starts with me there on the line drive coming in, misplayed that.
+So that doesn’t happen, then I think we’ve got a different story tonight.”

 Will Smith followed with a grounder to the right of Volpe, who fielded it cleanly in the hole and tried to get the lead runner at third base.
-But he bounced a hurried throw that glanced off Chisholm’s glove for another error, loading the bases.
+But the 2023 Gold Glove winner bounced a hurried throw that glanced off Chisholm’s glove for another error, loading the bases.

 After a mound visit, Cole buckled down and struck out Gavin Lux and Shohei Ohtani as the sellout crowd of 49,263 at Yankee Stadium roared.